 Kombucha use was popular as a tonic for a wide variety of ailments, none of which had yet been proven.

-Popular (non-scientific) literature referred to the “kombucha retch factor” when consuming more than 4oz per day (about half a cup).
+Popular (non-scientific) literature referred to the “kombucha retch factor” (kombucha nausea) when consuming more than 4oz per day (about half a cup).

-Basically, they were looking for a probable cause of the symptoms experienced by these patients.
-They were also looking for some indication of how common these symptoms are among kombucha drinkers.
+Basically, they were looking for the cause of the symptoms experienced by these patients.
+They were also looking for some sign of how common these symptoms are among kombucha drinkers.

 - This patient had a history of heavy alcohol consumption.
 She presented with jaundice and other symptoms that her liver was under severe stress.